gugolple/PicoRV32_BasicProject/README.md

 Have the picorv32 communicate via SERIAL/UART to the computer as to allow basic communication/debug.
     Currently is only sending data from PicoRV32 to the outside system.
     This is now working with the example code of the PicoRV32 project.
 TAG: "WorkingSerial".

+Produce a better system for understanding the status of the serial by the CPU.
+    This has been accomplished, it was already given by DIN_RDY if it was kept high.
+TAG: "WorkingSerialWait".

 #Aknowledgments
     Absolutely to the [picorv32](https://github.com/YosysHQ/picorv32) proyect, from which the main code is based on.